anuragzv1/Nodejs-Authentication/README.md

 7) Go to the browser and type localhost:3000

 ### Salient Features

 1) Uses Parallel Job server to reduce load on the Main Server
 2) Scalable directory Structure
 3) Easily Deployable
 4) Includes Google OAuth2
 5) Includes Mail Verification of new accounts
+6) Intelligent Redirects

+### Directory Structure

+1) `config` : Contains various cofig files like Kue, Mongoose, Passport local and Google Oauth Strategies etc
+2) `controllers` : Controllers for various pages like index_controller , profile_controller etc
+3) `mailers` : Contains Mailers for Reset password and Verify User
+4) `public` : All the public css , html , javascript is present in public
+5) `routes` : All the routes properly distributed by index.js
+6) `views` : All the .ejs files and also Email templates are present here
+7) `workers` : Workers for parallel/delayed Jobs